fncnt/fimrecorder/README.md

 This program is
 a simple recording application for FIM related measurements.
-Currently only Basler USB3 vision cameras recording in `Mono8` format are supported and only the model `acA1920-40um` has been tested.
+Currently, only Basler USB3 vision cameras recording in `Mono8` format are supported and only the model `acA1920-40um` has been tested.

 ## Documentation